cardano-community/guild-operators/docs/Scripts/cntools-changelog.md

 ##### Changed
 - Metadata moved to a new Advanced section used for devs/advanced operations not normally used by SPOs.
   - Accessed by enabling developer/advanced mode in cntools.config or by providing runtime flag '-a'
+- Redesign of backup and restore.
+  - Deletion of private keys moved from backup to new section under `Advanced`
+  - Backup now only contain content of priv folder (files & scripts folders dropped)
+  - Restore operation now restore directly to priv folder instead of a random user selected folder to make restore easier and better.
+Before restore, a new full backup of priv folder is made and stored encrypted in priv/archive

 ##### Fixed
 - JQ limitation workaround for large numbers